IgrikXD/Easy-SDR/HF Upconverter/README.md

 ![HF Upconverter diagram](../Resources/HF%20Upconverter/Upconverter-diagram.png)

 ## List of changes [HF Upconverter (TH)]:
+Version **8.1.EE**: changes of the toggle switch (SW1) on the printed circuit board, now the contacts of the case are soldered to the GND area.
 Version **8.0.EE**: the RF line width has been recalculated using [Saturn PCB Design V7.08](http://www.saturnpcb.com/pcb_toolkit/).
 At the moment, the resistance of the RF line is close to 50 Ohms.

 ## What was used in the development?